The Most Delicious Vegan Kimchi Recipe You’ll Ever Make

 Seasoning

-• 3 tbsp Korean red pepper paste gochujang
+• 3 tbsp Korean red pepper paste gochujang (see notes for a homemade version)

 • 1 tbsp Korean red chilli flakes gochugaru